Samurai-Legends/contract_samurai-legends-audit/README.md

-# contract_samurai-legends-audit
+# Overview
-Contracts that will be submitted for auditing
+Contracts that will be submitted for auditing.

+Note that contracts are not final.